core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 The following example illustrates the response to the query "example.org.
 IN AAAA record", with recursion turned on.
 Successful responses carry one answer record including address 2001:db8:1::1:2:3:4 and TTL 79689.
-As in {{sec:req-examples}}, a human-readable format for the payload is used, but the binary conversion is omitted this time.

 A successful response: